HappySapeta/ArcadeVehicle/README.md

 # ArcadeVehicle

-An arcady vehicle simulator made with Unity.
+An arcad-like vehicle simulator made with Unity.

 This project was originally built with Unity 2018 and recently upgraded to support Unity 2022.

 Features: